-Students need to maintain 6 or more credit hours to keep their student loans deferred.
+Students need to maintain 6 or more credit hours to keep their student loans deferred and 12 or more to be considered a fulltime student.
 Dropping a course could affect a student's current financial aid and academic status.
-Because each situation varies, students who receive financial aid should contact the Student Financial Aid, located in Wingate Hall, or call: 581-1324. (http://www.umaine.edu/stuaid).
+Because each situation varies, students who receive financial aid should contact Student Financial Aid, located in Wingate Hall, at (umaine.edu/stuaid/) or by calling 207.581.1234.
 If you have a scholarship, check with the provider about any special stipulations.